 - The income of the Veteran and spouse, if any, must be shown to be stable and sufficient to meet the mortgage payments, cover the other costs of owning a home, take care of other obligations and expenses, and have enough left over for family support.

-- All prospective applicants are encouraged to first contact either their local housing authority or VA to discuss their financial situation and obtain a general idea of whether or not they might qualify for a home loan.
+- All prospective applicants are encouraged to contact VA to determine if they are eligible for VA home loan benefits and to contact either their local housing authority or VA to find out if this program is right for them and to apply for a home loan.

 - Veteran receiving VA compensation for a service-connected disability, OR

 - Veteran who would be entitled to receive compensation for a service-connected disability if you did not receive retirement or active duty pay, OR

 - Surviving spouse of a Veteran who died in service or from a service-connected disability.